rwu823/FFN-Ninja-Template/README.md

     $ node ninja commit -h

 ## Web Notification
-   Basically `Ninja-Template` support status log on console, But if that's not enough for you.

-   `Ninja-Template` also support Web Notification on `Chrome` and `Firefox`, if you need just enable the browser notification.
+   Basically `Ninja-Template` support status log on console, but if that's not enough for you. `Ninja-Template` also support Web Notification on `Chrome` and `Firefox`, just allow the browser notification if you need.

 ## Contributors
+Code Core:
-Rocky Wu <rwu.tw@ffn.com> - Code core development
+  > Rocky Wu <rwu.tw@ffn.com>

+Logo Design:
-Zizi Hsu <zhsu.tw@ffn.com> - Logo design
+  > Zizi Hsu <zhsu.tw@ffn.com>

 ## Questions